-- Don't return to your flood-damaged home before the area is declared to be safe by law enforcement and health officials. - Assess damage; check hillsides, houses, etc. for slope movement, settling, and water damage. - Following a storm, drive slowly and carefully as many roads may have mud, debris, holes, and washed-out areas. - Check with the Department of Public Works at 1-800-675 HELP (4357) or at www.ladpw.org to find out what roads are damaged. - Remember, many mudslides occur as the soil dries after an extended wet period, so a mudslide may take place several days after the rain stops. - Winter is often the best time to plant slopes, so make plans and fix any problems areas before the rainy season begins.
+- Don't return to your flood-damaged home before the area is declared to be safe by law enforcement and health officials. - Assess damage; check hillsides, houses, etc. for slope movement, settling, and water damage. - Following a storm, drive slowly and carefully as many roads may have mud, debris, holes, and washed-out areas. - Check with the Department of Public Works to find out what roads are damaged at www.dpw.lacounty.gov. - Remember, many mudslides occur as the soil dries after an extended wet period, so a mudslide may take place several days after the rain stops. - Winter is often the best time to plant slopes, so make plans and fix any problems areas before the rainy season begins.

-Sandbags and other barriers

-can help divert small mudflows.

-Remember, however, that these

-small measures may be meaningless

-to a huge debris flow.
-The hillsides

-will gradually stabilize during the

-next three to seven years.
+Sandbags and other barriers can help divert small mudflows.
+Remember, however, that these small measures may be meaningless to a huge debris flow.
+The hillsides will gradually stabilize during the next three to seven years.